-Bournemouth's Air Festival will celebrate its 13th year in 2020 and in that time has become the best-attended seaside airshow in the UK.
+Bournemouth's Air Festival will celebrate its 13th edition in 2021 following the cancellation of the 2020 show.
+Over that time it has become the best-attended seaside airshow in the UK.

 The Festival is well supported locally and has a reputation for innovation.
 In 2010 it was the first show to introduce dusk flying with LEDs and Fireworks.
 It has good support, too, from the RAF teams and a naval contribution.